gaschgithub/primenumber-music-synthesis/README.md

-## Prime Number–Based Sound Synthesis and Performance
+## Prime Number–Based Sound Synthesis

 This project explores the sonification and musicalization of prime numbers through what I call *prime music*.
 A custom synthesizer was developed in SuperCollider (sclang) to investigate the structure, behavior, and aesthetic potential of prime numbers in sound and music.